-If you could be offered a place at more than one preferred school against the published admission criteria, a place has been allocated at your highest preferred school.
-If a place could not be offered at any of your preferred schools, a place has been allocated at a school where places are still available.
+If you can be offered a place at more than one preferred school against the published admission arrangements, a place will be allocated at your highest preferred school.
+If a place cannot be offered at any of your preferred schools, a place will be allocated at a school where places are still available.

-Is priority for admission given to children who attend particular primary or middle schools?
+Is any priority for admission given to children who attend particular primary or middle schools?

-No. Places are allocated in strict accordance with the published admission arrangements and whilst we acknowledge that schools do work closely with their local pyramid schools, these close links do not automatically form part of the admission criteria and places are not allocated with these links in mind.
+Places are allocated in strict accordance with the published admission arrangements and whilst we acknowledge that schools do work closely with their local pyramid schools, these close links do not automatically form part of the admission arrangements and places are not automatically allocated with these links in mind.

-Pupils attending any schools listed in the admission arrangements are not guaranteed admission to their preferred school they simply have a higher priority for admission than other children who reside outside of the defined catchment area or do not have any elder sibling attending the school.
+Pupils attending any of the schools listed in the individual admission arrangements of particular secondary and high schools are not guaranteed admission, they simply have a higher priority for admission than other children who may for instance reside outside of the defined catchment area or do not have any elder sibling attending the school.

 How can I find out the catchment school for a certain address?

-We have a search facility to enable you to check the catchment schools for various addresses.
+You are able to check the catchment school for various addresses and view a catchment area map via our school search facility.
 Your nearest school may not be your catchment area school.
 Please note there is no guaranteed admission to your catchment area school, allocations will be dependent on the availability of spaces in the relevant year group.
 Catchment areas are also subject to review and may alter from year to year.
 There are some schools in Staffordshire who do not operate a catchment area for admissions purposes.

 What is the relevance of a published admission number?

 Each school has a published admission number (PAN), which is the maximum number of pupils that the school can admit taking into account the accommodation and resources available.
-Each school’s published admissions number can be found within the admission arrangements or in the Information to Parents Booklet.
+Each school’s published admissions number can be found within the admission arrangements or in the school search facility